-The Chief or his designee shall give 30 calendar days notice, if possible, if an employee is to be moved to a different shift pursuant to shift realignment.
+The District in its sole discretion may assign an employee to a shift/and or station other than one they have selected in case of demonstrated District need based on skill, ability, certifications, or other operational needs, transferring the least senior of the employees possessing the requisite skill and ability at the time of an annual bid or at other times as deemed necessary.
+The Chief or designee shall give 30 calendar days notice, if possible, if an employee is to be moved to a different shift pursuant to shift realignment.
 The exception to this is those members hired / assigned as "Floating" personnel who are used to fill long term vacancies of shift personnel, and may be moved as needed from shift to shift with reasonable notification.
-Transfers will generally take place in such a way that no employee is forced to work a 48-hour shift.
-The District reserves the right to change employees' shift assignments when deemed appropriate.